abumq/easyloggingpp/MESSAGE.md

 The message is simple and easy to understand:

 Allah ﷻ is The Creator, The Sustainer, The Controller of everything.
 Therefore, He ﷻ is the only one to be worshipped.
-All the prophets, including Prophet Abraham, Prophet Joseph, Prophet Jacob, Prophet Noah, Prophet Lot, Prophet Moses, Prophet Jesus and Prophet Muhammad, and all other, (may Allah's peace and blessings be upon all of them) came with single message:
+All the prophets, including Prophet Abraham, Prophet Joseph, Prophet Jacob, Prophet Noah, Prophet Lot, Prophet Moses, Prophet Jesus and Prophet Muhammad ﷺ, and all other, (may Allah's peace and blessings be upon all of them) came with single message:

  > Worship Allah and avoid Taghut [Qur'aan, Surah An-Nahl 16:36]